A Match and Some Gasoline

-A Match and Some Gasoline is the fifth album by the Detroit, Michigan punk rock band The Suicide Machines, released in 2003 by Side One Dummy Records.
+A Match and Some Gasoline is the fifth album by the Detroit, Michigan punk rock band The Suicide Machines, released in 2003 by SideOneDummy Records.
 It was the band's first album for the Side One Dummy label, after their departure from Hollywood Records the previous year.
 It was also their first album to include bassist Rich Tschirhart, replacing longtime member Royce Nunley who had left the group in 2002.
 The album's musical direction returned the band to the ska punk and hardcore styles of their first two albums, almost completely abandoning the pop punk style they had incorporated into their previous two releases.
 A music video was filmed for the single “Keep It A Crime”.
-The song “High Anxiety” appeared on the soundtrack of Tony Hawk’s Underground 2.
+The song “High Anxiety” appeared on the soundtrack of Tony Hawk's Underground 2.